-- Establishing the reporting of a unit's status through reason codes via MT PASA in accordance with IEEE Standard 762-2006 definitions for use in reporting electric generating unit reliability, availability and productivity, and tailored to a domestic context or equivalent. - Establishing the reporting of recall times via MT PASA when triggered through a reason code.
+- Establishing the reporting of a unit's status through reason codes via MT PASA. - Establishing the reporting of recall times via MT PASA when triggered through a reason code.

 Standardised information around when generators are available to supply, and the lead time required for recall from an outage may support: